 - Your items and files are getting are up to date with the newest term label

 Caution: This workaround should only be used if the change have to be fulfilled urgently.
-If you proceed, you do it on your own responsibility.

 If you have to change the term label urgently, you can remove the item from the TaxonomyHiddenList.